keeto/jask/README.md

 		task2: function(name, address){
 			this.tast1(name);
 			console.log('You live in ' + address + '.\n');
+			this._hidden();
+		},

+		_hidden: function(){
+			console.log('I\'m from a hidden function!\n');
 		}

 	};

 The taskfile above will create a new namespace named `myTask` with two tasks, `task1` and `task2`.
+The function `_hidden`, as well as any other function that starts with an underscore, is a private function.
 It is absolutely necessary to add the export declaration together with the namespace, or Jask will not run.

 Each task is a simple javascript function.
 Because task namespaces are objects, you can use `this` to refer to the current namespace.
 You also have access to the global namespace (via `global`).
 And because taskfiles are plain v8cgi javascript files, you can include any modules you'll need on your taskfile using the `include` and `require` declarations (see the [v8cgi docs](http://code.google.com/p/v8cgi/wiki/API) for more details).